kun321/paper_to_podcast/README.md

 You can find examples of podcasts generated using this pipeline in the `./sample_podcasts` directory.

 ## Roadmap
-- [ ] **Optimization**: Currently, the process takes about 3 minutes for a 16-page paper.
+- [ ] **Optimization**: Currently, the process takes times.
 Further optimization is planned to reduce runtime.
 - [ ] **Local LLMs and TTS**: Exploring alternatives to OpenAI’s API for a completely free, local implementation using **Ollama** and open-source TTS models.

 ## Contributing